Dwood15/mediaplayer/README.md

 ## Status

-- Play functionality for mp3's is built.
+- Play functionality for mp3's is built. (automatically plays the first song)
 - Basic rating system is built.
-- Basic skipping is built
-- Loads mp3's within ./data/ folder,
+- Loads mp3's within the `music_dir`, specified in config.json
 - Plays a 'playlist' of songs, saves lib to cache, then exits.
+- Basic skipping is 'built' (not implemented)

 ## Goals